Table of Contents

 - Patient confidentiality issues.
 There are differing laws state by state which govern what patient information can be released with or without consent, and all of these would have to be navigated.

-- Simply put, institutions which have put a lot of time and money into developing their own cancer dataset may not be eager to share with others, even though it could lead to a cure much more quickly.
+- Simply put, institutions that have put a lot of resources and money into developing their own cancer dataset may not be eager to share it with others, even though it could lead to a cure much more quickly.

-Telemedicine has been present on the healthcare services market for over 40 years, but only today, with the arrival of online video conferences, smartphones, wireless devices, and wearables, has it been able to come into full bloom.
-The term refers to delivery of remote clinical services using technology.
+Telemedicine has been present on the market for over 40 years, but only today, with the arrival of online video conferences, smartphones, wireless devices, and wearables, has it been able to come into full bloom.
+The term refers to the delivery of remote clinical services using technology.

 Clinicians use telemedicine to provide personalized treatment plans and prevent hospitalization or re-admission.
-Such use of big data in healthcare can be linked to the use of predictive analytics as seen previously.
-It allows clinicians to predict acute medical events in advance and prevent deterioration of patient’s conditions.
+Such use of healthcare data analytics can be linked to the use of predictive analytics, as seen previously.
+It allows clinicians to predict acute medical events in advance and prevent the deterioration of patients’ conditions.

-By keeping patients away from hospitals, telemedicine helps to reduce costs of healthcare and improve the quality of service.
-Patients can avoid waiting lines and doctors don’t waste time for unnecessary consultations and paperwork.
-Telemedicine also improves the availability of healthcare as patients’ state can be monitored and consulted anywhere and anytime.
+By keeping patients away from hospitals, telemedicine helps to reduce costs and improve the quality of service.
+Patients can avoid waiting in lines, and doctors don’t waste time on unnecessary consultations and paperwork.
+Telemedicine also improves the availability of care as patients’ states can be monitored and consulted anywhere and anytime.

-Saving time, money and energy using big data analytics in healthcare is necessary.
-What if we told you that over the course of 3 years, one woman visited the ER more than 900 times?
+Saving time, money, and energy using big data analytics for healthcare is necessary.
+What if we told you that over the course of 3 years, one woman visited the ER on more than 900 occasions?
 That situation is a reality in Oakland, California, where a woman who suffers from mental illness and substance abuse went to a variety of local hospitals on an almost daily basis.

 “Everybody meant well.
 But she was being referred to three different substance abuse clinics and two different mental health clinics, and she had two case management workers both working on housing.
 It was not only bad for the patient, it was also a waste of precious resources for both hospitals.”